Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Duality and Ambidexterity

 \subsection{Duality for pullback formalisms}

 This section will explore the good behaviour of Atiyah duality when, in addition to quasi-admissible base change, we also have the quasi-admissible projection formula.

-Throughout this section, $\mathcal C$ will denote a pullback context, and $D,D' : \mathcal C^\op \to \CAlg(\widehat{\Cat})$ will denote presheaves that have quasi-admissible base change and the quasi-admissible projection formula, and sends every map to a left adjoint functor.
+Throughout this section, $\mathcal C$ will denote a pullback context, and $D,D' : \mathcal C^\op \to \CAlg(\widehat{\Cat})$ will denote presheaves that have quasi-admissible base change and the quasi-admissible projection formula, and send every map to a left adjoint functor.
 In particular, this holds if $D,D'$ are pullback formalisms.
 We will also write $\phi : D \to D'$ for a transformation that respects quasi-admissibility.

-The main application of this section is \begin{thm} Let $f : X \to Y$ be a quasi-admissible map in $\mathcal C$ that is tangentially $D$-stable, and assume $D,D'$ are reduced and take values in pointed categories, and that $\phi$ preserves zero objects pointwise. \begin{enumerate}
+The main application of this section is \begin{thm} Let $f : X \to Y$ be a quasi-admissible map in $\mathcal C$, and assume $D,D'$ are reduced and take values in pointed closed monoidal categories, and that $\phi$ preserves zero objects pointwise. \begin{enumerate}

 \item Suppose the diagonal of $f$ is $D$-closed and $D'$-closed.
 If $f$ is stably $D$-ambidextrous, then $\phi$ is right adjointable at $f$, $f$ is stably $D'$-ambidextrous, and

 where $f^\sharp$ is a right adjoint adjoint of $f_*$.